Ugh. You just found out that your son has done something really bad. The kind of bad that makes you want to deny you know him.

 If they really mess up, here’s something you can think about saying.

 Here’s the irony.
-These situations can eventually build the relationship between you.
-When the dust settles and the initial intense feelings on both sides have subsided it’s important to reconnect with each other.
+These situations can improve the you relationship.
+When the dust settles and the initial intense feelings on both sides have subsided, it’s important to reconnect with each other.

 “The thing is that most parents don’t really talk about why they’re doing this stuff.
 It makes it seem that the parent likes punishing their kid.
 If parents just talked, it would be so much easier.”—Damion, 15